ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ## Lifecycle methods

-Configuration files should specify whether or not a service should run at startup, but should not dictate restart behavior.
+Configuration files should specify whether or not a pipeline should run at startup, but should not dictate restart behavior.

 ## Open questions